 How Orlando City Play:

-Under Pareja, the Lions place a big emphasis on keeping possession of the ball, while also being able to dangerously attack in attacking transition.
+Under Pareja, Orlando places a big emphasis on keeping possession of the ball, while also being able to dangerously attack in attacking transition.
 When in possession, it is common to see Orlando shift from a 4-3-3 shape into a 3-5-2 shape.
 This is usually achieved by the team’s right back, typically Ruan, pushing high up the field and the right winger tucking inside to accommodate their central forward.
-This shape allows OCSC to have flexible passing options as well as multiple dangerous players in the central areas of the field.
+This shape allows Orlando to have flexible passing options as well as multiple dangerous players in the central areas of the field.

-Defensively, Orlando often shifts between a high-pressing team and a team that will wait for the ball to be played wide before applying said pressure.
-Regardless of which strategy they adopt, the Lions are typically an organized defensive side that is difficult to break down.
+Defensively, Orlando often shifts between a high-pressing team that presses all over the field and a team that will wait for the ball to be played wide before applying said pressure.
+Regardless of which strategy they adopt, the Lions are typically an organized defensive side that are difficult to break down.

 How the Crew can win: